hantablack9/House-Price-Prediction-kaggle/README.md

-# House Price Prediction Kaggle
+# House Price Prediction: Kaggle

 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.